 The following senior members of the university have given their full support to the new Developing a Christian Mind programme:

-- Professor Andrew Briggs, Department of Materials and St Anne’s College
+- Professor Andrew Briggs, Professor of Nanomaterials; St Anne’s College, Oxford

-- Professor Timothy Endicott, Dean of the Law Faculty – Balliol College
+- Professor Timothy Endicott, Professor of Legal Philosophy; former Dean of the Law Faculty; Balliol College, Oxford

-- Professor Ewan McKendrick, University Registrar, Lady Margaret Hall and the Law Faculty
+- Professor Ewan McKendrick, University Registrar; Lady Margaret Hall, Oxford

-- Dr Ralph Walker, Faculty of Philosophy, Magdalen College, and former Head of the Humanities Division
+- Dr Ralph Walker, former Head of the Humanities Division; Emeritus Fellow and Tutor in Philosophy, Magdalen College, Oxford

 In its initial form, the Developing a Christian Mind programme is aimed at serving the academic community of Oxford University.
 For both practical reasons and to make the programme most useful to those involved, participation is limited to the following: